oyato/oh-my-gogo-protoc/README.md

 - In your module dir, run `go get oya.to/oh-my-gogo-protoc`.
 - In your source file add or edit your [go generate](https://golang.org/cmd/go/#hdr-Generate_Go_files_by_processing_source) directive `//go:generate go run oya.to/oh-my-gogo-protoc --gofast_out=. my.proto`.
 That's it.
 - _Don't forget to install the gogo/proto deps you need e.g. `go get github.com/gogo/protobuf/protoc-gen-gofast`_

+*If you `import "github.com/gogo/protobuf/gogoproto/gogo.proto";`, for now you'll need to replace it with `import "gogoproto/gogo.proto";`*

 ## Can I use it with [Twirp](https://github.com/twitchtv/twirp) RPC?